Guessing Cost: Bounds and Applications to Data Repair in Distributed Storage: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
 In Section II, the problem is formally stated and necessary and sufficient conditions are laid out for an optimal guessing strategy that minimizes the moments of guessing cost.
-In addition distinct determination times for costs are discussed along with an algorithm that describes an optimal guessing strategy for non-configurable costs.
-In Section III, asymptotically tight upper and lower bounds are provided.
-While deriving the upper bound, new random variables are introduced and the connection with the standard guesswork is established.
+In addition, {distinct guesses} for costs are discussed along with an algorithm that describes an optimal guessing strategy for non-configurable costs.
+In Section III, tight upper and lower bounds are provided {for guessing cost moments of a random variable and the logarithm of the guessing cost moments of a series of random variables}.
+While deriving the upper bound, new random variables are introduced and the connection with the guesswork is established.
 This connection helped us observe that the previous findings may be utilized to find/characterize tighter bounds in the non-asymptotic regime for the guessing cost.
-In Section IV, a distributed storage scenario is considered where a long--blocklength LDPC code is utilized along with an example protocol which uses a master node/base station to help with the data regeneration process.
+In Section IV, {an example} distributed storage scenario is considered where a long--blocklength LDPC code is utilized along with a {guessing} protocol which uses a master node/base station to help with the data regeneration process.
 It is shown that the data repair problem of an LDPC code can be considered within the context of guessing cost.
 Several numerical results are provided before we conclude our paper in Section V.